Curriculum Statement 2020 - 2021

 Our aim is to provide a broad and balanced curriculum, focused on maximising student potential and progress that allows all students to flourish and be the best they can become.

 On starting at Wellfield High School every student is allocated a Personal Tutor and is placed into a vertical tutor group.
 Our tutor groups belong to one of three houses; Campbell, MacArthur or Sharman.
 A House Progress Leader, who has responsibility for a house, oversees the personal tutor groups.
 Tutors and the House Progress Leaders, together with the Assistant Head with responsibility for ‘Progress and Intervention’, ensure cross subject overview, interrogation and intervention on progress and learning matters for individuals.
-Each key stage also has a Personal Behaviour Manager (a non-teacher dedicated to well-being support).
+We have 3 Pastoral & Behaviour Managers (a non-teacher dedicated to well-being support).
+Year 7 have their own dedicated Pastoral & Behaviour Manager.

 Current Key Stage 3 (Year 7 – 9)